mahloola/osuCollector-frontend/README.md

 - this route already kinda exists, but the uploader is hardcoded to FunOrange, so this should be fixed when login sessions are a thing
 - render all the collections of the user and checkboxes to allow the user to CHOOSE WHICH ONES THEY WANT TO UPLOAD

+### `Adding Collections`
+- the user will have a download option next to all collections, as well as a checkbox
+- check if the user has an associated 'collections.db' file
+- update their collections.db file to include all of the selected collections
+- figure out how to store the user's collections.db: should it check for updates every time they log on? how should this work
+- all together this is prob the hardest feature to implement but it's the main thing osuCollector has to offer so that would be insane

 ### `Pagination`

 - fix API routes to use query parameters rather than path parameters
 - implement pagination using 'startFrom' and 'count' query parameters

+### `Searchbar`
+- allow users to search for a collection via

 ### `Collection ID`
 - idk if IDs like '60b9a194c579296e10e40d45' are sustainable so possibly add an actual ID to the collection schema and start storing that